Now freely downloadable worldwide, as a protest against censorship

 For history:

-The book served as evidence in the Mothers of Srebrenica's lawsuit against the Dutch state, contributing to the Supreme Court ruling that held the Netherlands partially liable for the deaths of about 350 victims of genocide.
+The book served as evidence in the Mothers of Srebrenica’s lawsuit against the Dutch State, contributing to the ruling of the Supreme Court of the Netherlands that held the Netherlands partially liable for the deaths of about 350 victims of genocide.

 •